 The album design concept was inspired by Kayla Von Der Heide's moody photography and the band's experience recording music at Sonic Ranch.
 The title Nashville, California, evokes a blend of country charm and Amy's rock influence, which I aimed to represent visually.
-The goal was to create a visual representation that would arouse curiosity and warmth, mirroring the auditory experience of the album.
+The goal was to create a visual representation that would evoke curiosity and warmth, mirroring the album's auditory experience.

 Option 1: Handwritten, Edgy Font